PetyaKatsarova/codam_42_cohort_24/pr_12_philosophers_rank3/philo/testing.md

 4. ===================
 ./philo 4 410 200 200
-No philosopher should die.  -- WORKS -- :)
+No philosopher should die.  -- WORKS -- :) dies...

 5. ===============
 ./philo 4 310 200 100